Last Updated on

 These statistics are as sobering as they are eye-opening.

-And that includes helping parents and caregivers understand when they should lower their baby’s crib mattress.
+We want to help parents and caregivers understand when they should lower their baby’s crib mattress.
+Keep reading to find out more.

 Crib Mattress Height Regulations